 We were very excited about our next activity: a two hour family SUP session with Easy Riders.
 For this, we relocated to Poole Harbour.

-If you’re a regular reader, you’ll know we took up stand up paddle boarding in 2019.
+If you’re a regular reader, you’ll know we took up stand up paddle boarding a few years ago.
 However, everything we have learnt about SUP technique has been from YouTube.

 The prospect of a proper lesson was brilliant.
 I inparticular need to build up some confidence.